aws/karpenter-provider-aws/docs/aws/provisioner-launch-templates-options.md

 ## Intro

-This document presents some options for how the AWS-specific (cloud provider) portions of the Provisioner could handle [Launch Templates](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-launch-templates.html).
+This document presents some options for how the AWS-specific (cloud provider) portions of the provisioner could handle [Launch Templates](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-launch-templates.html).

 Presently, the provisioner has the following shape: